fazpass-sdk/trusted-device/readme.md

 ```
-To give best result of confidence rate, make sure you enable this permission

 | Permission           |                                              Detail                                              |
 |----------------------|:------------------------------------------------------------------------------------------------:|
 | Coarse Location      |                  Will be used to read user location for detecting fraud access                   |